Annual Quantity (AQ)

 The following links provide the latest updates on the AQ Taskforce:

-- Joint Office of Gas Transporters - DSC Contract Management Committee Adjustment Methodology
+- Joint Office of Gas Transporters – DSC Contract Management Committee AQ Taskforce October 2020

-- Joint Office of Gas Transporters - DSC Contract Management Committee Adjustment Principles
+- Joint Office of Gas Transporters – DSC Contract Management Committee AQ Taskforce September 2020

 - Joint Office of Gas Transporters – DSC Contract Management Committee AQ Taskforce August 2020